 Agency Tip: Avoid stock photography whenever possible.
 If there is no other option, dig deep into stock options to select images that look real, and are relevant to the agent’s location.
 Most consumers will spot stock photography from a mile away, and it takes away from the real connection you are trying to build between the agency and its clients.

-With the online market oversaturated with competition, contacting prospects on paper can reach a highly targeted and different demographic.
-This includes writing articles for community newspapers, creating direct-mail postcards, or using the tried and true door hanger.
+With the online market oversaturated with competition, contacting prospects on paper or in person can reach a highly targeted and different demographic.
+Some more tradition real estate marketing ideas include writing articles for community newspapers, creating direct-mail postcards, or using the tried and true door hanger.

-This is especially useful in smaller communities that are tight-knit where word-of-mouth is king.
+This is especially useful in smaller communities that are tight-knit, where word-of-mouth is the best way to get referrals.
 This also tends to reach an older demographic that is less tech-savvy but typically has more money to spend on real estate (and more value in their current homes).
-Alternatively, depending on their budget, your clients might want to invest in radio or TV advertising on local channels.
+Alternatively, depending on their budget, your agency might want to invest in radio or TV advertising on local channels.

 Then there are the classic billboard ads.
 There’s a reason you see realtors dominating bus stops in every neighborhood: they work.
-Your agency’s creative team can create a killer layout, and really craft your client’s core message to become a recognizable face, almost like a local celebrity.
+Your creative team can create a killer layout and really craft your client’s core message to become a recognizable face, almost like a local celebrity.

 7. Network In the Wild

 Also, experiential marketing is still a thing.
-Your clients will be wanting to take their clients out for dinners, wine tastings, charity events, or educational seminars to further deepen their relationships and spread their network.
-While your clients are out there schmoozing, your agency does the market research for events likely to have their target market and keeps an eye out for local events on social media that might go under your client's radar.
-Ensure your clients’ online presence and digital marketing persona matches their offline one.
+Your agency will want to take their clients out for dinners, wine tastings, charity events, or educational seminars to deepen their relationships further and spread their network.
+While your agents are out there schmoozing, your marketing team does the market research for events likely to have their target market and keeps an eye out for local events on social media that might go under the radar.
+Ensure your agency’s online presence and digital marketing persona matches their offline one.

 And don’t forget that many real estate referrals come from other agents.
 If a potential client is selling in Michigan but buying in Florida, the selling agent might just refer your client to be the buying agent if they’ve established a connection.